Latest update

 But domestic stability has not translated into economic prosperity, and many Tanzanians still live in poverty.

 The most affected group live in rural or semi-rural places and work as small-scale farmers.
-They remain personally vulnerable to poverty because large sections of the country are vulnerable to severe weather events.
-In 2019, a late onset of seasonal rains meant crops were reduced—and then flooding in some regions wiped out crops entirely.
+They remain personally vulnerable to poverty because large sections of the country are vulnerable to severe weather events which significantly reduce crop yields.

 So, while the economy has been growing, agriculture is growing slower than other sectors, meaning that the majority of families living in poverty aren’t benefitting as much as others.

-The country’s poverty rate has come down over the past decade from 34.4 per cent in 2007, but the absolute number of people living in poverty has held at about 13 million, due to high population growth.
+The number of people living below the national poverty line has reduced in recent years from 34.4 per cent in 2007 to 26.4 per cent in 2018, but the absolute number of people living in poverty has held at about 13 million, due to high population growth.

 Meanwhile, local churches across the country are working hard to nurture and protect vulnerable children, to ensure they have opportunities to develop and experience the unfailing love of God and His church.